Randy VanWarmer: Career

-According to Release, in the mid-1980s, Suzi VanWarmer, his wife, mailed a song of his called "I Guess It Never Hurts to Hurt Sometimes" from Beat of Love to a friend at MCA Inc., who sent it to Ron Chancey, producer for the Oak Ridge Boys who put it on their next album.
+According to Release, a now-defunct independent newspaper in Stanford, California, in the mid-1980s Suzi VanWarmer, his wife, mailed a song of his called "I Guess It Never Hurts to Hurt Sometimes" from Beat of Love to a friend at MCA Inc., who sent it to Ron Chancey, producer for the country group the Oak Ridge Boys, and the group put it on their next album.
 Charley Pride recorded a song of VanWarmer's, as did Michael Johnson.
-VanWarmer moved to Nashville, Tennessee, and the recording of his song, "I'm in a Hurry (And Don't Know Why)" by the band Alabama hit No. 1 on the country chart.
+VanWarmer moved to Nashville, Tennessee, and the recording of his song "I'm in a Hurry (And Don't Know Why)" by the band Alabama hit No. 1 on the country chart.
+In a 1989 interview with Release, Van Warmer said that Albert Grossman, the head of Bearsville Records, would not let him do television or tour the United States, a strategy that did not prove successful.

 His second album, Terraform, was dark and more alternative than his previous work.
 According to Release, Terraform sold moderately in Japan and Australia.
 VanWarmer would later publicly rue his decision to turn away from ballads.
 He made two more records at Bearsville: Beat of Love and The Things That You Dream.
 Beat of Love included the single "Suzi Found a Weapon", a tribute to a Bearsville public relations rep whom VanWarmer would later marry, and which went to No. 1 in Alaska and gained a certain amount of posthumous acclaim (for example, a review by James A. Gardner in AllMusic).
-Grossman died soon after this.
+Albert Grossman died soon after.

-In a 1989 interview with Release, a now-defunct independent paper from Stanford, California, Van Warmer said that Albert Grossman, the head of Bearsville Records, would not let him do television or tour the United States, a strategy that did not prove successful.

-His final album was a tribute to Stephen Foster, released posthumously only in Japan.
+VanWarmer's final album was a tribute to Stephen Foster, a leading 19th-century American composer of popular songs, but it was released posthumously only in Japan.
 According to the CD's liner notes, VanWarmer played all the instruments on the album.
 The notes also indicate that he completed work on the record a few days after learning he had leukemia.
 He died at 48, one day before the anniversary of Foster's death.

-Some of his cremated remains were sent into space in 2007 and then again in 2012 aboard the first successful private space flight to the International Space Station.
+Some of VanWarmer's cremated remains were sent into space in 2007 and then again in 2012 aboard the first successful private space flight to the International Space Station.

 Death

 VanWarmer died on January 12, 2004, at the age of 48 in Seattle.
-He had been suffering from leukemia for the previous year.
-He is survived by his widow Suzi and his brothers Dave, Mark, and Ron.
+He had been suffering from leukemia the previous year.